jdittrich/userNeedResearchBook/text/dataAnalysis.md

 One method to group data and to derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
-Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mblockquote p+p entioning »good«  belong to one theme and get the title »good things«.
+Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mentioning »good«  belong to one theme and get the title »good things«.

 > Let’s say we gathered this data (among others) in research on Do-It-Yourself-Work (DIY)